mic-max/rubix/README.md

 - Add an application manifest "defines how your app appears on phone's home screens and what the app looks like on launch"
 - Add mobile support

+- Only run deployment when one of the actual deploy related files is modified (if I only modify the readme, do nothing)

 ## Testing

 create a test script that keeps existing functions